kohana/unittest/README.markdown

 ## Requirements

 * [PHPUnit](http://www.phpunit.de/) >= 3.4

+### Optional extras

-* The [Archive module](http://github.com/BMatt/kohana-archive) is required for downloading code coverage reports
+* The [Archive module](http://github.com/BRMatt/kohana-archive) is required if you want to download code coverage reports from the web ui, however you can also view them without downloading.

 ## Installation